 Now It’s Your Turn

-Have you been praying for the Lord to answer according to His will or yours?
+Is your tendency for the Lord to answer according to His will or according to yours?

 Read and consider the following verse: “If we are faithless, He will remain faithful, for He cannot disown himself” (2 Timothy 2:13).
 How does this verse encourage you?

 More from the Girlfriends